Strong objections registered to a possible threat to a much cherished and historic setting at Monken Hadley

 Residents and conservationists alarmed by application for an eruv installaton close to historic gate at Monken Hadley

-There would need to be three eruv installations at three locations within the Borough of Barent – two poles and a crosswire at Monken Hadley; a tubular steel arch at Bakers Hill at the Hadley Wood railway bridge; and an installation at the Cromer Road/Lawton Road entrance to the pedestrian tunnel under the main railway line.
+There would need to be three eruv installations at three locations within the Borough of Barnet – two poles and a crosswire at Monken Hadley; a tubular steel arch at Bakers Hill at the Hadley Wood railway bridge; and an installation at the Cromer Road/Lawton Road entrance to the pedestrian tunnel under the main railway line.

 These three installations would achieve linkage with an existing New Barnet eruv.